Patrick-ring-motive/import-data/readme.md

 ![](https://patrick-ring-motive.github.io/import-data/importData.jpeg)

 This warning comes from a Google Sheets security feature which is waranted since we are importing data from anywhere.
-Simply `Allow access` and run the script again.
+Be sure you are only hitting endpoints you trust and think long and hard before using user inputs as endpoints and then don't.
+Then simply `Allow access` and run the script again.

 ```html
 <!doctype html><html lang="en"><head><title>Example Domain</title><meta name="viewport" content="width=device-width, initial-scale=1"><style>body{background:#eee;width:60vw;margin:15vh auto;font-family:system-ui,sans-serif}h1{font-size:1.5em}div{opacity:0.8}a:link,a:visited{color:#348}</style><body><div><h1>Example Domain</h1><p>This domain is for use in documentation examples without needing permission.
 Avoid use in operations.<p><a href="https://iana.org/domains/example">Learn more</a></div></body></html>